heymichellemac/heymichellemac-hugo/content/blog/2021/03/book-hooked-nir-eyal.md

     - This is the behavior that's done in anticipation of a reward.
     - If the action is easy to do and holds enough motivation for a user, they'll be more likely to perform that action.
 3. Variable Reward
     - A reward awaits the user when they perform an action.
-Whether it be seeing the latest updates on Twitter or the newest YouTube video from our favorite channel.
+Whether it be seeing the latest updates on Instagram or the newest YouTube video from our favorite channel.
     - When we're awaiting the reward, our levels of dopamine surge as we anticipate it.
     - Over time, this might get a bit predictable; that's where the variable reward comes in.
 When the reward is varied, we don't know exactly what to expect.
 This increases our dopamine levels even further increasing our desire for the reward.
 4. Investment